1Gazzar1/Graduation-Project-DEPI/README.md

 Found a bug?
 Got an idea?
 Wanna help?
 Open an issue or send a PR — every bit helps.

 ## Todos ?

 - optimize the searchbar component so it has the `/` useEffect by itself.
 - make the localstorage only store movie ids and not whole movies (why ? it could store outdated movie data)

+- replace some icons on the movie details page (add watched icon too)